rainerbrendle/Blue-River/README.md

 The spatial distribution is given by a sharding category, which can be represented by departments oF organizations.
 We are sending messages to organizations and we can then represent this as a process flow by "swim lanes", if we want to.
 Swim Lanes represent work places in organizations, where Actors then belong to.

 Actors receive create, modify and cancel messages and have read-only views in an insert-only, append only database pattern.
-Everything is distributed in a cloud of data plane shards, which again is managed by a control plane database instance having a full understanding of shards and services.
-We call these cluster management structures then "Yellow Pages" and "BluePages".
+Everything is distributed within a cloud of data plane shards of database instances, which again is managed by a control plane database instance having a full understanding of the meta data of the shards and services.
+We call these cluster management structures in the control node then "Yellow Pages" and "BluePages", which is to be replicated to all the data nodes.

 In an old-fashioned US phone book layout. where we make this analogy to,  Yellow Pages are for departments and workplaces, while the Blue Pages are for the services of the departments.
-We will need to add "White Pages" for a B2B scenarios and business networks.
+We will need to add "White Pages" for a B2B scenarios and business networks and of course business rules.

 "Blue Pages" are there to be defined by GO-based model definition in GO structs.
-We have messages to be send and received by defining insert-only oeprations, while we define read operations on stable data using a Go-based query language, which can represent all SQL query operations inclusing host variables including TOP or LIKE operations and are using materialized views and corresponding HTTP views.
+We have messages to be send and received by defining insert-only oeprations, while we define read operations on stable data using a Go-based query language, which can represent all SQL query operations including host variables and including TOP or LIKE operations and are using materialized views and corresponding HTTP views.
 Data become stable because they are produced via a timely ordered journal of "records".

 It is basically a Lambda architecture.
 We can define actor methods as closures, where the URL of an object instance forms the parameter of the closure functions.